 Czerwony says chia seeds can absorb as much as 12 times their weight when wet.
 The wet seeds enlarge in your stomach and take up space, preventing you from getting hungry, which may, in turn, help you lose weight.

 The verdict: A glass of chia water here and there won’t hurt.
 But consuming chia seeds isn’t an alternative to a healthy diet — just a handy trick to be used on occasion.

 If your first lift for a workout involves raising a scoop of dry protein powder to dump in your mouth, it’s time to rethink your routine.
 Researchers say the practice known as “dry scooping” qualifies as dangerous — and even potentially deadly.
 Studies show this trend could lead to respiratory or cardiovascular distress and, at worst, death.

 The verdict: Absolutely don’t risk dry scooping.
-Just add that protein powder to water like the package instructs.
+Just add that protein powder to water as the package instructs.

 The verdict: Skip the fire cider.
-There are plenty of medically backjed ways to boost your immune system and stay well during the winter and beyond.
+There are plenty of medically backed ways to boost your immune system and stay well during winter and beyond.

-While there’s no way to know what will become the next viral wellness trend, one thing is clear: The internet is no substitute for the advice of a medical professional.
+While there’s no way to know what’ll become the next viral wellness trend, one thing is clear: The internet is no substitute for the advice of a medical professional.